 No. Flu vaccine cannot give you the flu.

 Some people incorrectly believe that they can get flu from the vaccine.
 The flu shot only contains proteins from the flu virus, so the virus cannot reproduce itself and cause illness.
-While the nasal spray vaccine contains live flu virus, the virus has been weakened, so it cannot grow in the lungs and cannot cause the flu.
-Some adults have reported mild and short-lasting side effects like runny nose, cough, chills, sore throat, and headache.

 Does flu vaccine protect against viruses other than the flu?

 No. Flu vaccine will not prevent illness from other flu-like viruses, including flu viruses not in the current flu vaccine.
-The vaccine contains three strains of flu viruses that research suggests will be circulating during the flu season.
+The vaccine contains three or four strains of flu viruses that research suggests will be circulating during the flu season.

 Does vaccine protect throughout the flu season?